Extension of Stay

 You may be eligible to extend your stay in the U.S. if:

-3. You have not committed any crime that would make you ineligible for an extension
+3. You have not committed any immigration violations that would make you ineligible for an extension/inadmissible

 Note: You must submit your Extension of Stay application BEFORE your current authorized stay expires.
 You must also keep your passport valid for your entire stay in the U.S.